moleculerjs/site/source/docs/0.14/registry.md

 ---

 ## Dynamic service discovery
-Moleculer framework has a built-in service discovery feature and you don't need to use any external service discovery tool (like Zookeeper, Consul, etcd) because it is already integrated into the Moleculer protocol.
+Moleculer framework has a built-in service discovery feature meaning that you don't need to use any external service discovery tool (like Zookeeper, Consul, etcd) as it is already integrated into the [Moleculer protocol](https://github.com/moleculer-framework/protocol/blob/master/4.0/PROTOCOL.md).
-This solution is a dynamic discovery.
-It means that the nodes don't need to know all other nodes at start.
-When a brand new node starts, it will send information of all local services to all other nodes so that every node can build an own local service registry.
-When a node stops or crashes, the others will detect it and clean the affected services from the registry.
-So they route the requests to the live nodes to reduce failed requests due to non-available ones.
+Moleculer implement dynamic discovery meaning that the nodes don't need to know all other nodes at start.
+When a new node starts, it will send information to all local services and to all other nodes so that every node can build its own local service registry.
+In case of a node crash (or stop) other nodes will detect it and remove the affected services from their registry.
+This way the following requests will be routed to live nodes.

 <!-- **TODO: diagram, which shows node's local registry, when a new node coming & leaving.** -->